 Participation Needed in Hunter Harvest Surveys

-Even though North Dakota’s 2021 hunting seasons have been put to bed, hunter success, or lack thereof, still matters.
+While North Dakota’s 2022 hunting seasons have come and gone, hunter success, or lack thereof, still matters to wildlife managers.

-“We survey hunters about their hunting activity because understanding how many animals were removed from the population is a really important ecological piece of information,” said Chad Parent, department survey coordinator.
-“We use that information that we get back from the hunter harvest surveys to compare against where we're at with our harvest objectives at any point in a given year.
+Hunters are surveyed about their hunting activity because understanding how many animals were removed from the population is an important ecological piece of information.
+The information collected from the hunter harvest surveys is compared against where the Game and Fish Department stands with its harvest objectives at any point in a given year.
 And that can mean, in some cases, license increases.
-It can sometimes mean that we decrease the number of licenses, potentially in the case of a site that was hit hard by EHD, for example.
-But ultimately these surveys are important because they inform the recommendations that we pass along to the governor during the proclamation setting process.”
+But ultimately, these surveys are important because they inform the recommendations passed along to the governor during the proclamation setting process.

 Thousands of big game, small game, waterfowl, swan, turkey and furbearer questionnaires will be emailed to randomly selected hunters.
 A follow-up survey will be mailed to those who did not respond to the first survey.

-Not everyone who, say, receives a hunter harvest survey for the 2021 deer gun season will have harvested a deer, but Parent stressed that those hunters still need to fill out and return their surveys.
+Not everyone who, say, receives a hunter harvest survey for the 2022 deer gun season will have harvested a deer, but those hunters still need to fill them out and return their surveys.

-“We design our surveys so that a random sample of hunters get those surveys, and we understand that some hunters weren’t successful, which in a lot of ways is just as important as knowing who did harvest a deer,” he said.
+The surveys are designed so that a random sample of hunters receive them, and it’s understood that some hunters weren’t successful, which in a lot of ways is just as important as knowing who did harvest a deer.

-Parent said the hunter harvest surveys are short and take very little time to complete.
-He added that a follow-up survey will be mailed to those who did not respond to the emailed survey.
+The hunter harvest surveys are short and take very little time to complete.
+A follow-up survey will be mailed to those who did not respond to the emailed survey.